Sandra Bernhard: Television

-Bernhard was a featured guest singer with children's artist Dan Zanes on the Family Dance album's "Thrift Shop".
+In 2006, Bernhard hosted the first season of the reality competition show The Search for the Funniest Mother in America on Nick at Nite.
 In an interview with Howard Stern, she revealed that she was originally offered the role of Miranda Hobbes on the TV show Sex and the City, but opted out owing to the "terrible" original script and small paycheck.
 In 2013, it was announced that she would join the cast of ABC Family's Switched at Birth with Glees Max Adler, where she would play an art professor on the season 3 opener in January 2014.
-In 2015, she began hosting a radio show, Sandyland, on Sirius XM's Radio Andy.

 In 2015, she made her first appearance as the recurring character of Joedth ("Joe") in season 4 of 2 Broke Girls.
 From 2018 until 2021, she played Nurse Judy on FX's Pose, a show based on queer and trans ball culture in Manhattan inspired by the documentary Paris Is Burning.
 In 2025, she appeared in Severance as Cecily, a nurse.

+In February 2026, Bernhard was cast in the upcoming fourth season of HBO's The White Lotus, created by Mike White.
+In a March 2026 red-carpet interview at the Actor Awards, Bernhard revealed she had urged White for 25 years to write her a starring role, stating he had finally done so for this season: "What made me beg Mike White for 25 years as his friend, to say, 'When are you writing me a star-turning role?'
+Mike, what do I have to do?
+He loves me.
+We love each other.
+And he finally said, 'This is it.
+This is the season.'
+This is it, and it's the right time."